My Dinner

 • In the meantime, mix the powdered sugar with the lemon juice to a thick paste, adding the lemon juice in small amounts.
 If it gets too runny, add more powdered sugar.
 If it becomes too dry, add a bit of lemon juice.

-lemon juice, 200 g powdered sugar
+lemon juice, 2 cups powdered sugar

 • Divide the icing into two portions.
 Place a couple of drops of red food coloring in one and mix.